tdotkim/498_winter_group_bfmnt/README.md

 *./example_code*: This holds examples for the using python or curl to get the data

+*./example_code/download_with_python/big_import.ipynb*: does all the data pulls

 *./etl*: how to join the datasets

+uncomment out the sex offenders lines if you need to refresh it. still need to work on a incremental refresh option for speed.

 *./geojsons*: This holds the geojsons for the different ways Chicago segments the city